dtauraso/contextual-state-chart-js/README.md

 # Direct-Program-Representation
-This is a work in progress.
+This program uses a hierarchy of state graphs to emulate a calculator.
+More examples are given.

 Use the node start.js command to run